genius-itea/genius-itea.github.io/content/partners/_index.md

         weight: 1
 ---

-The Genius consortia consistis of xx partners from yy countries.
+The Genius consortia consistis of 31 partners from 8 countries.